skip to content

 .

-In the Open World, Well of Blood can be a great way to heal your allies while taking on a huge threat, and Well of Suffering along with Well of Darkness are great sources of AoE power DPS.
+In the Open World, can be a great way to heal your allies while taking on a huge threat, and along with are great sources of AoE power DPS.
 In large-scale group battles of WvW, the Scourge elite specialization uses wells to prevent the enemy army from gaining too many boons.

 Specializations